StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/accounts.md

   : User login

 Email
-  : email address of the user. _Login_ is used if no email is filled there
+  : email address for the account.
+This is used to send notifications or reset password links to users. _Login_ is used if no email is filled there

 Type
   : Type of the account. _Normal_ or _Service_.
 A _Service_ account cannot open interactive session